LingFeng-bbben/MajdataPlay/README.md

 ## How to use
+By default, the app use SoundBackend=2 for unity audio, this provide somehow acceptable latency.
-For best performance, you will need an asio driver.
+However, for best performance, you will need an asio driver.
 [ASIO4ALL](https://asio4all.org/about/download-asio4all/) is a common choice.

-Or you can use SoundBackend=2 for unity audio, this provide somehow acceptable latency too.
+If you encounter desync issues, try to tweak the sound control pannel: Turn off all audio enhancements and allow exclusive control.

 For the big iPod, you need to ensure the touch sensors are connected to COM3.

 Put your songs in `MaiCharts\` folder, and you are good to go.

 ## Adjusting settings
-Navigate to `MajdataPlay_Data\`
+Navigate to `settings.json`

 ```Json
 {